yunhansheng/yunhansheng.github.io/_pages/about.md

 Expository writings
 ======
 **Cofreeness of Lubin-Tate theory**. [pdf](https://yunhansheng.github.io/files/cofree.pdf)\
 This article is a detailed survey of Section 3 of the 2020 paper _The chromatic Nullstellensatz_ by Burklund, Schlank, and Yuan.
-It aims to prove that at the level of algebras, Lubin-Tate theory E is cofree, i.e., right adjoint to some forgetful functor forgetting the structure of power operations.
+It aims to prove that at the level of algebras, Lubin-Tate theory _E_ is cofree, i.e., right adjoint to some forgetful functor forgetting the structure of power operations.
 This builds on my previous notes on power operations.

 **Power operations and HKR character theory**. [pdf](https://yunhansheng.github.io/files/power.pdf)\
 These are some notes I took while reading Stapleton's survey paper _Lubin-Tate theory, character theory, and power operations_.
-It is about extending the power operations on Morava E-theory to the codomain of the Hopkins-Kuhn-Ravenel character map.
+It is about extending the power operations on Morava _E_-theory to the codomain of the Hopkins-Kuhn-Ravenel character map.

 **Complex multiplication of elliptic curves and abelian varieties**. [pdf](https://yunhansheng.github.io/files/complexmultiplication.pdf)\
 Final paper written for UChicago REU 2022.
 Hilbert's twelfth problem asks: given an abelian extension of a number field _K_, what are its generators?
 When _K_ is an imaginary quadratic field, complex multiplication provides a solution.
 It turns out that in this case, the generators are closely related to certain invariants attached to an elliptic curve whose endomorphism group is the ring of integers of _K_.